 The trouble is often what they want isn’t in the service catalog… so what then?
 Sure we can spend months developing a solution this fits and rolling it into the catalog, but by then the user has become deeply frustrated, rolled their own solution, or given up completely.

 Of course in some environments you can do just that.
 Tell the annoying user they can’t connect their stupid device to the network because it’s too crappy.
 Sometimes we do.
-There are some devices that we can’t support on our enterprise WiFi network: Sonos, Philips Hue, chromecast, to name just a few and there are technical barriers to this.
+There are some devices that we can’t support on our enterprise Wi-Fi network: Sonos, Philips Hue, chromecast, to name just a few and there are technical barriers to this.

 I have spent hours messing about with crappy domestic printers bought on the high street on a credit card because I simply hadn’t dealt with issues around printing adequately.

-I’m not going to suggest the customer is always right because we know that’s nonsense.
+I’m not going to suggest the user is always right because we know that’s nonsense.
 What I will say is put the user first.
 Your IT policy or administrative convenience is not more important than what the user needs to do.

 You can bet that otherwise we’d see additional rogue APs popping up with departmental SSIDs that would screw with the RF space and be unsupportable.
-I’d much rather bend, or bin, the policy and keep better control of the RF.
+I’d much rather bend, or bin, the policy and keep better control of the network.